CarolinaPeixoto/PhD-Thesis/Chapter3_iTwiner/README.md

 -Identification of genes correlated with metastasis development using supervised learning with network informa-tion

--iTwiner, based on correlation matrices, lead to the best model performance selecting the most stable and robustgene sets
+-iTwiner, based on correlation matrices, lead to the best model performance selecting the most stable and robust gene sets

 -Classifiers based on the genes pre-selected by regularized logistic regression shown better performance thanthose that use DEGs